dustinpfister/blog_posts/_posts/canvas-get-point-relative-to-canvas.md

 So the process of getting a canvas relative position with a pointer event is a little complicated, but that is the way it should be after all.
 When it comes to front end javaScript we are not always dealing with canvas elements, the default value should therefore be window relative.

-If you do not want to bother with these kinds of things then maybe you should think about working inside of a framework, or slowly start making your own framework by working this, along with all kinds of other things like this into it.
+If you do not want to bother with these kinds of things then maybe you should think about working inside of a framework, or slowly start making your own framework by working this, along with all kinds of other things that have to do with input and much more into it.
+I have come to fine that when I do that I end up spending more time making a framework rather than an actual project though.

 There is much more to write about when it comes to pointer events, and input in general as part of the process of making a canvas application.
 I could go on about keyboard events, simulating input, and working everything together into some kind of all powerful input control module of some kind.
 Maybe I will get around to editing this post if I get to that, but yet again,  maybe that is a matter for another post.